Euclid Avenue station (San Diego Trolley)

-Euclid Avenue station is a station on the Orange Line of the San Diego Trolley located in the Emerald Hills neighborhood of San Diego, California.
+Euclid Avenue station is a station on the Orange Line of the San Diego Trolley located near the intersection of Euclid Avenue and Market Street in the Chollas View neighborhood of San Diego, California.
 The station serves both nearby residences and is also a park and ride facility.

 History

 Euclid Avenue opened as the original eastern terminus of the Euclid Line, the second original line of the San Diego Trolley system, on March 23, 1986.
 Also later known as the East Line, it operated from and was later extended further east to in May 1989.

 This station was renovated from June 2012 through fall 2012 as part of the Trolley Renewal Project, although the station remained open during construction.